Celebs Stampede the World's Richest Horse Race in Miami

 And they're off!

-More than 12,000 fans—and a slew of A-listers—arrived at Gulfstream Park in Hallendale Beach, Fla., over the weekend for the inaugural Pegasus Cup.
+More than 12,000 fans—and a slew of A-listers—arrived at Gulfstream Park in Hallendale Beach, Fla., over the weekend for the inaugural The Pegasus World Cup Invitational.
 Among the notable names in attendance: Vanessa Hudgens, Usher, Aaron Paul, Emmanuelle Chriqui, Karolina Kurkova and E!
 News' own Maria Menounos.

 This wasn't just your average sporting event.
 With a $12 million purse at stake, it was also the world's richest thoroughbred horse race.
 Previously, the Dubai World Cup, which boasted a $10 million purse, held the title.